Trenchtown Reading Centre

 .

-Thanks to Gloria Palomino applying a grant from the 'American Friends of Jamaica' and the efforts of architect Chris Whyms-Stone, the 'Community Classroom' was constructed out of the adjacent uncompleted building.
-Inside still needs to be outfitted with; lights, fans, shelving, and seating.
+Thanks to Friends of the Trenchtown Reading Centre, Gloria Palomino with a grant from the 'American Friends of Jamaica' and Architect Chris Whyms-Stone, the 'Community Classroom' was constructed out of the adjacent uncompleted building.